-The majority of the public agreed that websites and online services should be available in Welsh.
+Once again, the vast majority of the respondents felt that websites and online services should be available in Welsh.
 The majority of the additional comments received regarding websites and online services highlighted the need to ensure consistency in terms of the information available in both languages.
-It should be possible to find information in Welsh or English by following the same steps, the only difference being the language.
-A request was also made to ensure that company apps and smart meters are included under the standards.
+It should be possible to find the same information in Welsh or English by following the same steps.
+A request was also made to ensure that 'Smart Meters' and company apps are included under the standards.